gltchmon/araki_website/README.md

 # HIROHIKO ARAKI WEBSITE
 This is a website that displays information about jjba author hirohiko araki with a shop feature that sells merch.
 This was a website made as my final assignment for my web development module.
 They main point was to design a website for an artist you liked while meeting the specified requirements (e.g., must be 5 pages long, must containing shop).
 This website was made with 5 user personas in mind each their own personal needs.
 Some users has visual impairments and others wanted to perform specific tasks.
 I had to consider all these personas when making my website so accommodate for people of many different backgrounds.
 Some ways I did this was by choosing specific easy to read fonts, keeping backgrounds simple with a colour that was not harsh on the eyes, having alt text on all my images in case people are using screen readers and more.

+If you would like to download the code and see the website on your machine you will need to create a MYSQL database.
+In the docs file there is an sql script that you can run on your phpadmin mysql server to add the necessary tables and information.
+In the inc/db file enter your database details such as the server name, password and username so that a connection can be made.
+You may load this from your environment variables.

 ## LESSONS LEARNED
 From this project I have learned how to create  a website that interacts with a database and stores information.
 I learned how to use php to query the database and display information once a response was given.
 I learned about GET and POST requests and when its better to use one over the other for added security.
 I learned how effective certain design choices can be such as placing the shop first in the navigation bar so that more users press and buy.